 A final general principle to keep in mind is the following: when designing a domain ontology, begin by identifying those features of the subject matter that are the easiest and clearest to understand and define.

 The ontologist should begin, in other words, by gathering the low-hanging fruit on the ontology tree, including what to a human being may seem like trivial assertions (for example, cell membrane is_a membrane) but which to the computers who will process the ontology are indispensable.
 In constructing a domain ontology we start by categorizing the simple universals and relations first.
 As a general rule, the ontology developer should start by identifying the general terms most commonly used in the beginning chapters of relevant introductory textbooks, and move on from there, step by step, to the representation of more complex entities within the domain.
+The principles of ontology design that have been surveyed up to this point are summarized in Box 3.1.

 [Insert box 3.1]